system-transparency/stfe/markup/api.md

 that the entities relying on the checksum type know how to find the artifact source (if not already at hand) and then reproduce the logged hash from it.

-Namespace is used to determine who this artifact hash belongs to.
-Note that we do not connect namespaces to real-world identities.
-It is just _a namespace_.
+Namespace is used to determine which ecosystem an artifact belongs to.
+However, note that we do not connect namespaces to real-world identities: it is up to the respective ecosystems to communicate their own namespaces, e.g., by establishing namespaces based on trusted verification keys that already sign their artifacts.

 ### Signed Debug Info
 RFC 6962 uses Signed Certificate Timestamps (SCTs) as promises of public